 The dreaded home study may not be something that you have to dread.
-Reading all about what you need to know while you’re preparing can make a world of a difference in your experience.
-The home study doesn’t have to be nerve-wracking as long as you arm yourself with knowledge.
+Reading all about what you need to know to prepare can make a world of difference in your experience.
+The home study doesn’t have to be nerve-racking as long as you arm yourself with knowledge.

 1. What Is A Home Study?